-This inaugural selection of digitized menus represents menus from CIA restaurants and CIA events from the 1960s to 2000s; and historical menus from around the world from 1855-1923.
+This inaugural selection of digitized menus represents menus from CIA restaurants and CIA events from the 1960s to 2000s; and historical menus from around the world.
 All of the dishes on the menus are searchable by keyword (use the search box from this page).

-The CIA menus are housed in the Conrad N. Hilton Library.
-Anyone interested in learning more about the collection or locating specific menus should contact the staff at email@example.com.
+The CIA menus are part of the CIA Archives and Special Collections, housed in the Conrad N. Hilton Library.
+Anyone interested in learning more about the collection or locating specific menus should contact the staff at firstname.lastname@example.org.

 Browse all menus

 Browse the entire selection of digitized menus from the CIA's collection.